FAD Fashion Futures

 Charity information: FAD (Fashion Awareness Direct)

-Activities» One to one meetings with peer mentors who are part of the FAD alumni, from similar backgrounds and have already progressed to the industry
+Activities» One to one meetings with peer mentors who are FAD alumni, from similar backgrounds and have already progressed to the industry

-» Group activities to develop confidence, resilience, time management and communications skills
+» Group workshops and tasks to develop confidence, resilience, time management and communication skills

-» Drop-in clinics at FAD offices with tailored advice on curriculum, interview and portfolio
+» Drop-in clinics at FAD offices with tailored advice on curriculum, UCAS, interview techniques and portfolios

 Through peer mentoring 80 young people develop greater resilience and improved ability to surmount social and economic barriers to progress in the creative industries